AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/UpdateStackGroup.md

 The maximum number of stack group operation failures that can occur.
 In a stack group operation, if the total number of failures does not exceed the FailureToleranceCount value, the operation succeeds.
 Otherwise, the operation fails.

 If the FailureToleranceCount parameter is not specified, the default value 0 is used.
-You cannot specify both FailureToleranceCount and FailureTolerancePercentage.
+You can specify one of FailureToleranceCount or FailureTolerancePercentage, but you cannot specify both of them.

 Valid values: 0 to 20.

--   FailureTolerancePercentage
+-FailureTolerancePercentage

 The maximum percentage of stack group operation failures that can occur.
 In a stack group operation, if the percentage of failures does not exceed the FailureTolerancePercentage value, the operation succeeds.
 Otherwise, the operation fails.

-You cannot specify both FailureToleranceCount and FailureTolerancePercentage.
+You can specify one of FailureToleranceCount or FailureTolerancePercentage, but you cannot specify both of them.

 Valid values: 0 to 100.